benc-uk/aks-samples/1b-advanced/readme.md

 Therefor it is strongly advised to setup the DNS record for the name you are going to use ahead of time

 1. Copy `vars.sample.sh` to `vars.sh` and edit the values to match your AKS cluster
-2. Run `create-dns.sh` passing it a suitable DNS name prefix for your app, e.g. `smilr` or `demo`.
+2. Run `create-dns.sh` passing it a suitable DNS name prefix for your app, e.g. `smilr`
     ```
     ../common/create-dns.sh smilr
     ```
     This script detects the routing add-on DNS zone for your cluster, as well as the external IP of your ingress.
 It creates an A record in the DNS zone pointing to your ingress IP

 3. Edit **ingress-http.yaml** and change `host` to match the name returned by the script.
-The `create-dns.sh` script will output the host value you should use, it will look something like `blah.f0dfafed36164c7faac0.westeurope.aksapp.io` but the random string and region will differ.
+The `create-dns.sh` script will output the host value you should use, it will look something like `smilr.f0dfafed36164c7faac0.westeurope.aksapp.io` but the random string and region will differ.

 # Running The Scenario